 Auguste Escoffier School of Culinary Arts is accredited by The Accrediting Council for Continuing Education and Training (ACCET), located in Washington D.C.
 ACCET is listed by the U.S. Department of Education as a nationally recognized accrediting agency.
-Auguste Escoffier School of Culinary Arts is approved and regulated by the Colorado Department of Higher Education, Division of Private Occupational Schools.
+Auguste Escoffier School of Culinary Arts is approved and regulated by the Colorado Department of Higher Education, Private Occupational School Board.
 Auguste Escoffier School of Culinary Arts is eligible to participate in the Federal Student Financial Assistance Programs authorized by Title IV of the Higher Education Act.
-Distance learning programming is approved by the Division of Private Business and Vocational Schools of the Illinois Board of Higher Education.
 Auguste Escoffier School of Culinary Arts has been approved by Colorado to participate in the National Council for State Authorization Reciprocity Agreements (NC-SARA).
-The residential diploma programs in Culinary Arts and Pastry Arts are programmatically accredited by the American Culinary Federation Education Foundation (ACFEF).
+The residential diploma programs in Culinary Arts and Pastry Arts and the Associate Degree in Culinary Arts are programmatically accredited by the American Culinary Federation Education Foundation (ACFEF).
+Auguste Escoffier School of Culinary Arts is approved by the Colorado Office of Veterans Education and Training for the administration of VA Education benefits to those eligible.